sirmanuch0/youmatterUSSD/README.md

-# Garbanize USSD
+# Gender Hackathon You Matter USSD

-garbage collector app that builds on both elarian and stellar network
+You Matter Ussd app that builds on elarian to provide support for expectant women.